Closed-eye hallucination: Level 2: Light or dark flashes

-Some mental control can be exerted over these closed-eye visualizations, but it usually requires a bit of relaxation and concentration to achieve.
+Some mental control can be exerted over these closed-eye visualizations, but it usually requires a relaxation and concentration to achieve.

 When properly relaxed, it is possible to cause regions of intense black, bright white or even colors such as yellow, green, or pink to appear in the noise.
 These regions can span the entire visual field, but seem to be fleeting in nature.